OpenBioSim/somd2/README.md

 somd2 --help | grep -A2 '  --gcmc'
 ```

+> [!NOTE]
+> GCMC is currently only supported when using the CUDA platform.

 ## Analysis

 Simulation output will be written to the directory specified using the